 Before we get into the investing and financial details you need in the following pages, let’s go through a couple of points first, which will make the entire process much easier.
 If you remember these key principles as you make your financial decisions you will find the process to be much easier, and you will help put yourself in the best position to achieve independent wealth for yourself in retirement and for your family for generations to come.

-It is critically important to understand what you want to do with your money in the near-term (goals), and what you wish to do with your money over the long-term (dreams).
+It is critically important to understand what you want to do with your money in the near-term (goals) and what you wish to do with your money over the long-term (dreams).
 This will determine what you will do with your money right now in order to reach those goals and fulfill your dreams.
 As an example of how a near-term goal will impact your investment decisions – say if you want to buy a house in a few years then you shouldn’t put all of your money into risky investments since you will need cash soon for a down payment.
 Or if you think kids are in your near future then you need to have extra cash to cover expenses.
-We’ll get into how to invest based on your goals later, but you must first know what they are.

 Just of equal importance are the things you want to achieve in your life … what you dream about.
 Honestly, this sounds a bit cheeky, but most people our age don’t yet think of the things they wish to do in 30-40 years since there is just too much to focus on now.
 Having dreams in focus however random they may be will help you as you sacrifice pleasure now (spending) in order to put money into your investments (saving).
-Sit down with your partner if you are married and have an arbitrary conversation about your distant future, or just daydream at work by yourself to think of things that can really motivate you to spend time on your finances and to save money for your investments.
+Sit down with your partner and have an arbitrary conversation about your distant future or just daydream by yourself to think of things that can really motivate you to spend time on your finances and to save money for your investments.

-Since this budgeting and expense tracking crap is difficult, make it so you don’t have to think about saving!
+Since budgeting and expense tracking is difficult, make it so you don’t have to think about saving!
 Set an automatic contribution to your employer’s 401(k) retirement plan the first week you start work (get focused).
 Set an additional automatic monthly draft from your paycheck to your brokerage account.
-Taking the effort out of saving makes saving a heck of a lot easier!
+Taking the effort out of saving makes saving a lot easier!
 You just need to learn to live with what money is left after the automatic savings.
-Look at your budget and see what cuts you can make!
+Look at your budget and see what cuts you can make.

 We will explain later why you should consider investing primarily in equities, but the point here is to just take the long-term view.
 Easier said than done.
-Your investments will almost assuredly see volatile swings over the course of your career.
-The stock market saw a decline of almost -57 percent from its peak in October 2007 to its bottom in March 2009, yet from that bottom, the market has rebounded almost +295 percent through the end of 2017.
-This type of volatility is gut-wrenching, but remember in our case when saving for retirement we really won’t be needing this money for 30-40 years!
+Your investments will almost assuredly see volatile swings over the course of your career. almost assuredly see volatile swings over the course of your career.
+The S&P 500 Index saw a decline of almost -57% from its peak in October 2007 to its bottom in March 2009, yet from that bottom, the market has rebounded +371% through the end of November 2019 (excluding dividend income).
+This type of volatility is gutwrenching, but remember in your case when saving for retirement you really won’t be needing this money for 30-40 years!
 So, embrace the volatility since in the long-term you will be rewarded by taking risks with stock ownership through higher returns.